 I posted recaps of my making for 2017 and 2018.
 I thought I might be able to hit 100 making posts in 2019, but I fell well short of that.
 November and December of 2018 kind of burned me out.
-I do a bit in 2019 though…
+I did a bit in 2019 though…

 After getting a set of AirPods this year I thought it would be nice to have wireless charging at my desk.
 I like using the touch pad on my MacBook pro, so this mouse pad drawer doesn’t get used and I got the idea to embed a charger in it.